splunk/public-o11y-docs/infrastructure/use-navigators.rst

 Monitor all instances in a navigator
 ---------------------------------------

-  .. note:: The following section applies to most navigator, except Network Explorer and Kubernetes navigator.
+  .. note:: The following section applies to most navigators, except the Network Explorer and Kubernetes navigators.
 For more information, see :ref:`network-explorer-network-map` and :ref:`infrastructure-k8s-nav`.

 In most navigators, you have two options to monitor your instances: table view and heat map view.